 Benefits of Using a VAN for EDI

-EDI revolutionizes the way in which trading partners communicate business-to-business transactions such as Purchase Orders, Invoices and Advanced Shipping Notices (ASNs).
+EDI revolutionises the way in which trading partners communicate business-to-business transactions such as Purchase Orders, Invoices and Advanced Shipping Notices (ASNs).
 When businesses use a Value-Added Network to transmit EDI messages they can:

-- Benefit from a secure communication channel.
-EDI VANs improve the integrity of your data by analyzing in the contents of incoming and outgoing messages to check for errors.
+• Benefit from a secure communication channel.
+EDI VANs improve the integrity of your data by analysing in the contents of incoming and outgoing messages to check for errors.

-- Improve order-to-cash lifecycles.
-EDI VANs enable standardized electronic messages to be communicated which means faster message delivery and quicker payment for your products.
+• Improve order-to-cash lifecycles.
+EDI VANs enable standardised electronic messages to be communicated which means faster message delivery and quicker payment for your products.

-- Get a complete audit trail.
+• Get a complete audit trail.
 Value-Added Networks track and record the transferral and transaction of all EDI messages that pass through them.
-In increasingly competitive corporate environments, it is becoming critical for organizations to ensure supply chain visibility, traceability, and security.
+In increasingly competitive corporate environments, it is becoming critical for organisations to ensure supply chain visibility, traceability, and security.

-TrueCommerce operates its own global commerce network, which provides a complete communication between you and all your channels and trading partners.
+TrueCommerce operates its own network, which provides a complete communication service for all trading partners.
 Our hosted service and in-house EDI experts make trading, management, reporting, and maintenance of your VAN connections simple.
+If you would like to begin using an EDI VAN, you can fill in the form below to learn more.